j0hanz/tech-corner-website/README.md

 ## Dependencies

 For full details on project dependencies, please refer to the `requirements.txt` file in the project repository.

+# Testing

+# Future Improvements

+- **Mobile App**: Develop a mobile app version of Tech Corner for iOS and Android.
+- **Advanced Search**: Implement an advanced search feature to help users find posts more efficiently.
+- **Notifications**: Add real-time notifications for post interactions and comments.

 # Deployment